-Add fertilizer to the hole in which you intend to plant, working it lightly through the soil.
+Add fertilizer to the planting hole, working it lightly through the soil.
 If it’s an organic fertilizer, you’re set.
 If it’s chemical, place a thin layer of normal soil between the fertilizer and the base of the young plant.
-This prevents root-burn while the plant is unwinding itself from being in a pot.
+This prevents root burn while the plant is unwinding itself from being in a pot.

-You can also use dry fertilizers around your tomatoes.
+You can also use dry tomato fertilizers around your tomato plants.
 Simply work them into the top layer of soil lightly, then water them in.
 If you need to water anyway, this may be the easiest option for you.

-There’s been a lot of debate as to which is better for your plant.
+There’s been a lot of debate as to which is better for your tomato plants.
 The plants themselves do not seem to care much whether their nitrogen, potassium, and phosphorous come from chemical or natural means.
 However, you might!

-Many people are concerned about whether chemical fertilizers will come through in your harvested fruit.
+Many people are concerned about whether chemical tomato fertilizers will come through in your harvested fruit.
 There are few studies that show any significant signs of chemical additives appearing in your harvest.
-If the potential risk outweighs the benefit, you may want to go organic.
+If the potential risk outweighs the benefit, you may want to use organic fertilizers.

 I personally prefer organic methods in my garden.
 This is largely because the wide variety of chemical options out there are formulated to only provide the N-P-K fertilizers and lack a lot of the micronutrients that my plants may need.
 Further, there can actually be too much nitrogen, potassium, or phosphorous in the soil, and that can leach off into local water via runoffs and the watershed.
 It’s more environmentally friendly to build your soil naturally!

-Organic tomato fertilizer tends to be slow-release and is formulated from products like alfalfa meal, blood or bone meal, and the like.
-These gradually break down in the soil and offer a continuous source of nutrition for my plants.
+Organic fertilizer tends to be slow-release and is formulated from products like alfalfa meal, blood or bone meal, and the like.
+The favorite organic tomato fertilizers among the EG team are Espoma Tomato Tone and Espoma Liquid Tomato Food. and These gradually break down in the soil and offer a continuous source of nutrition for my plants.
 They also help build the soil, providing good organic material.

 As any long-term gardener can tell you, the better your soil is, the better your plants will grow.
 Building the soil rather than simply adding a chemical will turn out to be the best choice in the long run.